Rise to Success: Career Highlights of Salman Rushdie

 Midnight's Children: A Novel (Modern Library 100 Best Novels)

-Until 1982, Rushdie worked for the advertising agency Ayer Barker, where he wrote the line "That'll do nicely" for American Express.
+Until 1982, Rushdie was a copywriter for the Ayer Barker advertising agency, where he wrote the line "That'll do nicely" for American Express.
+He then became a full-time writer.

 1983: Publication of Shame

-In 1983, Rushdie published Shame, depicting political turmoil in Pakistan, basing his characters on Zulfikar Ali Bhutto and General Muhammad Zia-ul-Haq.
-Shame won France's Prix du Meilleur Livre Étranger (Best Foreign Book) and was a close runner-up for the Booker Prize.
+In 1983, Salman Rushdie published Shame, a novel depicting the political turmoil in Pakistan.
+The characters were based on Zulfikar Ali Bhutto and General Muhammad Zia-ul-Haq.

 1983: Elected Fellow of the Royal Society of Literature

-In 1983, Rushdie was elected a fellow of the Royal Society of Literature.
+In 1983, Salman Rushdie was elected a fellow of the Royal Society of Literature.

-In 1983, Salman Rushdie's work, Shame, was shortlisted for the Booker Prize.
+In 1983, Salman Rushdie's novel "Shame" was shortlisted for the Booker Prize.

 1987: Publication of The Jaguar Smile

-In 1987, Rushdie wrote a non-fiction book about Nicaragua called The Jaguar Smile, based on his first-hand experiences and research at the scene of Sandinista political experiments.
+In 1987, Salman Rushdie wrote a non-fiction book about Nicaragua called The Jaguar Smile, based on his experiences and research at the scene of Sandinista political experiments.

 The Satanic Verses: A Novel